Elections in Syria: 2012 Constitution

 Soon after the outbreak of the Syrian civil war, the Syrian government approved the 2012 Syrian constitution after a constitutional referendum.
 Article 88 introduced presidential electoral limits to a maximum of one re-election.
 Also, the constitution no longer specified the Ba'ath party as a vanguard and instead allowed for a multi-party system.
-Nonetheless, Ba'ath party remains the sole arbiter in publicizing electoral lists for candidacy.
+Nonetheless, Ba'ath party remained the sole arbiter in publicizing electoral lists for candidacy.

 By theoretically permitting non-Ba'athist activities, the government was able to mobilize recruits and militias from anti-opposition political parties at a time when regime's prospects for survival looked bleak in the Syrian civil war.

 Once the Assad regime gained military edge in its favour, the state relinquished the accommodations and effectively restored the one-party state.
 In March 2015, President Assad signed General Elections Law No.5, which replaced previous election laws.
 The government then pursued an intense Baathification campaign with ideological vigor, such as packing the legislature with Ba'athist army officers and commanders of Ba'ath Brigades since the 2016 parliamentary elections.
 The government also disbanded non-Ba'athist militias and sidelined satellite parties of the National Progressive Front by increasing Ba'athist representation in the legislature.

 As such, the United Nations continued to condemn Syrian elections, including its presidential elections in 2014 and 2021.
 These elections were only held in government-controlled territories due to the ongoing Syrian civil war.
-Overall, elections continue to be sham process, characterized by wide-scale rigging, repetitive voting and absence of voter registration and verification systems.
+Overall, elections continued to be sham process, characterized by wide-scale rigging, repetitive voting and absence of voter registration and verification systems.

 Transitional government

 In December 2024, the Syrian opposition successfully captured Damascus and led to the fall of the Assad regime.
 Afterwards, the opposition announced the creation of the Syrian transitional government to stabilize the war-torn nation and provide basic services to the public.

 Since the transition began, there have been concerns over its future governance direction.
 The main organization in the government, HTS has Islamist origins, and there are fears that they may try to delay elections.
-Due to the need to first draft and approve a new constitution, there is not yet any official announcements of candidacy.
+Due to the need to first draft and approve a new constitutional declaration, there is not yet any official announcements of candidacy.